cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 Vulnerability reports can be handled by the Maintainers, or they can delegate that responsibility to a smaller team.
 The language given here covers both possibilities, but your project will need to decide which practice they will follow.
+You will also need to create your security response documents using the [templates from TAG-Security][security practices].

 ### Voting

 This clause defines how votes are held and counted, in order not to repeat that information several times in the document.

+First, it asserts that most "voting" is informal, using what is called [Lazy Consensus].
+This is materially true of most maintainer-led projects, because you simply don't need to take a tally of votes for most group decisions.
+Generally, there are three different reasons why you would take an actual vote:

+1. There is expressed disagreement on the issue
+2. The action is something major and even irreversible for the project, so that you want to be extra-sure that every Maintainer is aware of it
+3. The decision is something covered in GOVERNANCE.md as requiring a vote, such as adding or removing a Maintainer

 The text assumes that most voting happens on a Maintainer or developer mailing list and public meetings.
 Some projects prefer to handle votes via GitHub issues.
 If this is your project's practice, change the text here to refer to GitHub, for example:

 ```